 Are the vaccines safe?

 The vaccines in trial have been tested in tens of thousands of people and have passed safety requirements.
-Neither Pfizer nor Moderna have reported any serious adverse effects during their initial clinical trial phases.
-To date, of the people who have received the complete two-dose series, no serious adverse events have been reported.
+None of the current vaccines have reported any serious adverse effects during their initial clinical trial phases.

 What are the side effects of the vaccines?

 While not seen in all people who get vaccinated, common side effects can include injection site soreness, diarrhea, fever, muscle aches and chills.
 Most vaccine-related side effects last one to two days.
-Side effects may be more frequent after the second shot, known as the booster, and less frequent among older adults.
-Additionally, the Pfizer and Moderna vaccines have not identified any specific safety concerns among people based on age, race, ethnicity or underlying medical conditions.
+Side effects may be more frequent in the Pfizer and Moderna vaccines, which require two shots, after the second shot and less frequent among older adults.
+Additionally, the current vaccines have not identified any specific safety concerns among people based on age, race, ethnicity or underlying medical conditions.
 Most side effects are signs that your body is recognizing the vaccine and mounting a response, so you can stay healthy.

 As for long-term side effects of the vaccines, they are unknown.
 The long-term side effects of vaccines are rare.
 Vaccine studies are ongoing, and they will continue to be monitored and watched for adverse side effects.